do0x0ob/investment-tracker/README.md

         result = loop.run_until_complete(main(1)) # write only
         result = loop.run_until_complete(main(2)) # both show and write
         ```
+        - Result should look likw this if displayed:
+            ![image_here]
+        - If the paremeter was 1 or 2; SpreadSheet should Autofill the latest price like this:
+            ![image_here]

 ### 6. Fill the Units to Calculate the Summary Value of All Listed Funds
 - Refer to the template below:
     ![image here]
 - Use the built-in functions of spreadsheets to calculate the summerized value of all listed funds for today.
     ![image here]